Huangshan Mountain or Yellow Mountain — Magnificent Cultural Landscape

 Flying Stone or Feilai Shi

-After they collected enough for the bridge, the immortal fly the extra rock to a peak of the Huangshan Mountain.
+After they collected enough for the bridge, the immortal flew the extra rock to Bright Summit Peak.

-Flying Stone or Feilai Shi, Photo from Official Site of Huangshan.
+Flying Stone or Feilai Shi on Bright Summit Peak, Photo from Official Site of Huangshan.

-Other Special-shaped Rocks, Photos from Official Site of Huangshan.
+Other Special-shaped Rocks, Photos from Huangshan Official Site.

 Boys Kowtowing to the Guanyin Buddha (or Tongzi Bai Guanyin), Photo by Yao Yuqing.